kundajelab/deeplift/README.md

 2. For the output blob(s) containing the neuron(s) that the importance scores will be calculated with respect to, call `set_scoring_mode(deeplift.blobs.ScoringMode.OneAndZeros)`.
     - Briefly, this is the scoring mode that is used when we want to find scores with respect to a single target neuron.
 Other kinds of scoring modes may be added later (eg: differences between neurons).
     - A point of clarification: when we eventually compile the function, it will be a function which computes scores for only a single output neuron in a single layer every time it is called.
 The specific neuron and layer can be toggled later, at runtime.
 Right now, at this step, you should call `set_scoring_mode` on all the target layers that you might conceivably want to find the scores with respect to.
 This will save you from having to recompile the function to allow a different target layer later.
     - For Sigmoid/Softmax output layers, the output blob that you use should be the linear blob (usually a Dense layer) that comes before the final nonlinear activation.
-See "a note on final activation layers" in [the paper](https://arxiv.org/pdf/1605.01713v2.pdf) for justification.
+See "3.6 Choice of target layer" in the paper for justification.
 If there is no final nonlinearity (eg: in the case of many regression tasks), then the output blob should just be the last linear blob.
-    - For Softmax outputs, you should additionally mean-normalize the weights across all softmax classes when creating the Dense blob.
-A utility function to perform this mean-normalization is `deeplift.util.get_mean_normalised_softmax_weights(W, b)`.
-Note that this transformation does not affect the forward propagation.
-See "a note on softmax activation" in [the paper](https://arxiv.org/pdf/1605.01713v2.pdf) for a justification of why we do this.
+    - For Softmax outputs, you should may want to subtract the average contribution to all softmax classes as described in "Adjustments for softmax layers" in the paper (section 3.6).
+If your number of softmax classes is very large and you don't want to calculate contributions to each class separately for each example, contact me (avanti [dot] shrikumar@gmail.com) and I can implement a more efficient way to do the calculation (there is a way but I haven't coded it up yet).
 3. For the blob(s) that you wish to compute the importance scores for, call `update_mxts()`.
 This will create the symbolic variables that compute the multipliers with respect to the layer specified in step 2.
 4. Compile the importance score computation function with